 ...and bring it to the table looking something like this:

 Ain't that purty?

 Other folks complain that you can't stuff a spatchcocked turkey, and that's true.
 However, you can start your turkey in the oven resting directly on top of a large tray of stuffing, transferring the turkey to a rack in a rimmed baking sheet about half way through cooking before the stuffing has a chance to start burning.
 This is actually an even more effective way of getting turkey flavor into the stuffing than to stuff it into the turkey itself.
 After all, you can only fit a few cups of stuffing at most into the cavity of a whole turkey.
 When butterflied, you get direct contact between far more turkey and stuffing than you ever could otherwise.

 The final disadvantage is that if you're not careful, the pan drippings will start to scorch, smoking out your apartment as the turkey roasts.
 There's a very easy solution to this: just add a layer of chopped vegetables underneath the turkey as it roasts.
 (I use onions, carrots, celery, and thyme leaves, but you could add other things like parsnips, fennel, or garlic, for instance).

 Not only will these vegetables add aroma and flavor to the turkey, they'll also emit enough steam to effectively control the temperature of the baking sheet, preventing any juices from burning.
 This is good news, since you'll want to add those flavorful juices to your gravy anyway.

-And if anyone pipes up and tries to claim that they want a traditional-looking bird (I'm looking at you, sis), just shove a drumstick in their mouth and they'll keep mum.
+And if anyone pipes up and tries to claim that they want a traditional-looking bird, just shove a drumstick in their mouth and they'll keep mum.
 A perfectly juicy, cracklingly crisp drumstick, that is.